-A significant allowance has been made for anticipated grants from NSW Government, towards the construction of new cycleways, consistent with the NSW Government's City Access Strategy.
+A significant allowance has been made for anticipated grants from NSW Government, towards the construction of new cycleways, consistent with the NSW Government's City Access Strategy, and also temporary cycleways to be implemented as part of the Covid-19 recovery plan.
 This is further detailed in section 5 of this Plan.